-Neighbourhood Planning is a way for communities to take a proactive approach to deciding the future of the places where they live and work.
-It is not a legal requirement but a right, which communities can use to determine the development and use of land and to make other improvements to their neighbourhood, including the development of homes, shops, offices, infrastructure and their design.
-This can be done through a Neighbourhood Plan, a Neighbourhood Development Order or a Community Right to Build Order, all of which follow similar processes.
+Neighbourhood planning is a way for communities to take a proactive approach to deciding the future of the places where they live and work.
+Communities can use a neighbourhood plan to help shape the future development and use of land in their neighbourhood.
+This includes the development of homes, shops, offices and infrastructure.

 The Neighbourhood Plan can: